cntzemir/secure-auth-admin-demo/README.md

 ## Project overview

-This project was built to show that a small web application can be designed with **security-aware decisions from the start**, not added as an afterthought later.
+This project was built to show that a small web application can be designed with **security-aware decisions from the start**, not added later as an afterthought.

 Instead of focusing only on forms and page flow, the application emphasizes: